Get Bots to Crawl your Site More Effectively

 - Check crawl error in webmaster tools.
 Find and resolve URLs which are unreachable or not found (404 errors).
 Make sure user from your site or external site, clicks on link to reach on your site should come on correct page where he should be.

-Google webmaster tool also give you crawl error sources.
+Google webmaster tool also gives you crawl error sources.
 Webmaster will tell you actually from where this broken link came.
 So ask that webmaster to correct that link or do 301 redirect to resolve any typo errors.

 - Use “fetch as Googlebot.”
 Fetch as Googlebot will help you to verify 301 redirects and URL rewrites working properly.
 It’s in webmaster tool under the labs feature.